AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 # QT-Custom-CMake-Wizards

-This repository contains two (2) custom wizards for Qt Creator.
+Custom wizards for Qt Creator using Cmake as the build system.
 * Custom Project Wizard based on CMake
 * Custom class wizard